omerremogit/lead-scoring-case-study/README.md

 Business Objective

 Lead X wants us to build a model to give every lead a lead score between 0 -100 .
 So that they can identify the Hot leads and increase their conversion rate as well.
 The CEO want to achieve a lead conversion rate of 80%.
 They want the model to be able to handle future constraints as well like Peak time actions required, how to utilize full man power and after achieving target what should be the approaches.

+This repository contains:
+  A Python commented file which includes the model built Word File answering all the subjective questions asked by the company A presentation to present our analysis to the chief data scientist of the company.
+  A PDF File containing the summary report